NarubyRiverlione/steamboiler/memory-bank/projectbrief.md

   Located in `src/utils/boilerCalculations.ts`, these routines incorporate:
   - Thermal efficiency computations.
   - Heat transfer and energy balance equations.
-  - Dynamic modeling of fuel combustion and steam generation.
+  - Dynamic modeling of fuel combustion and steam generation using an energy balance approach.

 - **Condenser Calculations:**
   Found in `src/utils/condenserCalculation.ts`, these functions include: